sythanhho/quotes/index.md

 > - C.S.
 Lewis
 >"We are what we believe we are."
 > - Arthur Ashe
 >"Start where you are.
 Use what you have.
 Do what you can."
+> - W. Clement Stone
+>"Aim for the moon.
+If you miss, you may hit a star."